ishitakarandikar/ishitakarandikar.github.io/README.md

 <br>->Secure Shell [Encrypted] [Port : 22]
 <br>So, this is a way to actually use a command-line interface to access devices around the network, whether it be a server, like a linux server, could be a router or a switch or a firewall or multitude of other devices that we can access with.
 <br>
-So, on our network administration workstation , we might SSH to a router, or a switch or a server here, or even a firewall.
-The devices that we are SSHing are going to be the server.The device weare SSHing from becomes our client.
+So, on our network administration workstation, we might SSH to a router, or a switch or a server here, or even a firewall.
+The devices that we are SSHing are going to be the server.
+The device weare SSHing from becomes our client.

-### SNMP [Simple Network MAnagement Protocol]
+### SNMP [Simple Network Management Protocol]
 It is a way of devices to send information back to a centralized information like log messages or information about port up and down, or maybe some other event on our device that we configure to tell our SNMP server about.
 All these devices sending information about SNMP are client.
 These clients can report in to the server what is happening with them, or the server can send out message to all the devices to tell it all the information they have about their devices that has SNMP number assigned to it.
 <br>These numbers are MIB [Management information base].
 <br>These information can be sent out to SNMP sever, this server can them use that information to populate a table of all the events happening on the devices.
 <br><br>SNMP Trap - When an event both good or both happens, it can send a message to SNMP server to tell it the event that happened.
 With the central server, we can configure the central server to send out alerts to the network administrator telling them to fix it.
 <br><br>Port : 161 & 162
 ### Syslog
-Mechanism to take the logs on each one of our devices and send them to a centralized syslog server so thay can be correlated with other events on our network.
+Mechanism to take the logs on each one of our devices and send them to a centralized syslog server so they can be correlated with other events on our network.
 <br> Port : 514
 ### RDP [Remote Desktop Protocol]
 Allows us to access the graphical user interface of devices on our network when we are not local.